TMackay-Champion/LinaForma/TheriakDomino_tools/E1_composition_calculator/README.md

-# Theriak Domino tools
+# E1_comp
-These packages provide useful tools for modelling and plotting petrological data.
-Scripts E2 and E3 are specific to the program THERIAK-DOMINO.
-E1 and E4 can be used for any forward modelling program as the required code inputs are CSV files.

-## E1 composition calculator
-This code allows the user to create a composition file (THERIN.txt) for TD from original weight percent oxide bulk compositions.
+This code allows the user to create a composition file (THERIN.txt) for TD from the original oxide weight percent compositions.
+The output is element proportions, and can be readily used in Perple_X sofware.

-## E2 collate DOMINO
-This code allows the user to collate the outputs of DOMINO (a folder containing many text files) into a CSV file containing all the information in P-T order.

-## E3 loop THERIAK
+## Inputs
-This code allows the user to run THERIAK in a loop and save the results to a CSV file.
+1) input_comp.csv
+This file should contain the bulk composition of the sample in oxide weight percent.
+Please do not change the order of the oxides.

-## E4 plotter
+## Code
-This code allows the user to plot the outputs of DOMINO, THERIAK or any other forward modelling software.
-There are options for contour maps, heatmaps, field stability boundaries, variance, etc.
+1) composition = '???'.
+This should be the name of the input file containing the bulk composition information (e.g., "input_comp.csv").

+2) sample_name = '???'.
+Give your sample a name!

+3) TD_output = '?'.
+This controls the output of THERIAK-DOMINO (see the program documentation for more detail).